rockname/MastodonNormalizedCacheSample/README.md

 ### UI

-In the UI implementation of the home timeline, `HomeTimelineRepository.watch` method is called at View initialization to start observing cache changes, and `HomeTimelineRepository.fetchTimeline` is used to retrieve the timeline from the API and store it in the cache when the View appears.
+In the UI implementation of the home timeline, call `HomeTimelineRepository.watch` method at View initialization to start observing cache changes, and call `HomeTimelineRepository.fetchTimeline` on View appeared to retrieve the timeline from the API and store it in the cache.

 Handle the event of a favorite add/delete button tap on each post and call the corresponding `HomeTimelineRepository` method appropriately.